PowerTheKuz/DiscordAccountGenerator/README.md

 ## Suport
 * Let me know if anny errors or suggestions
-* Support for more features > https://www.buymeacoffee.com/PowerKuz
+* Support for more features and motivation > https://www.buymeacoffee.com/PowerKuz

 ## Program - deatails
 Developer(s):